a-h/cdk-ecr-asset-cleaner/README.md

 * Does a diff between the in-use and not in-use containers.
 * Prints out a list of all of the unused containers.
 * Optionally deletes all the unused containers.

+## WARNING!

+This tool can be configured to delete things.

+It's not my fault if you break things etc. etc.